-The use of narcotics regularly to manage chronic pain from an injury, cancer, or surgery can create a new physical threat when an addiction develops.
-Looking for relief through safer solutions is an alternative, but someone stricken with pain daily may not be aware of what options are available beyond the prescribed painkillers they are taking.
-Today, let’s introduce ways to manage chronic pain without becoming dependent on medications.
+The regular use of narcotics to manage chronic pain from an injury, cancer, or surgery may lead to substance use disorders.
+Looking for relief through safer solutions is an alternative in some situations, but someone stricken with pain daily may not be aware of what options are available beyond the prescribed painkillers they are taking.
+Today, let’s introduce holistic ways to manage chronic pain without narcotic medications.

 What is chronic pain?